NordicHPC/envkernel/README.md

   the environment use `R --slave -e IRkernel::main() --args {connection_file}` as the value to this, being careful with quoting the spaces only once.
-To find what the strings should be, copy form some existing kernels.
-Perhaps we should make some shortcuts for main ones.
+To find what the strings should be, copy form some existing kernels.  `--kernel=NAME` includes shortcut for some popular kernels.